 History: This policy revises the previous version of this policy adopted on May 19, 2023, with housekeeping edits from September 7, 2023.
 It was approved by the Board of Trustees on May 17, 2024.
-Interim changes were approved by the President effective August 1, 2024.
+Interim changes were approved by the President on August 1, 2024.
+Permanent changes were approved by the Board of Trustees on [INSERT DATE].

-Scope: This policy applies to all employees, vendors, volunteers, and contractors.
-Discrimination in the form of sex-based harassment or sexual misconduct by employees is addressed in EWU Policy 402-01 (Sexual Misconduct and Title IX Responsibilities).
+Scope: This policy applies to all students, employees, vendors, volunteers, and contractors.
+Discrimination in the form of sex-basedual harassment or sexual misconduct by employees is addressed in EWU Policy 402-01 (Sexual Misconduct and Title IX Responsibilities).
 Discrimination and sexual misconduct by students is addressed in WAC 172-125 (Discrimination & Title IX Violations by Students).
 Bullying is addressed in EWU Policy 901-04 (Bullying Prevention and Response).